 Quantum of Solace (2008) Director: Marc Foster

-The film opens with a chaotic chase scene in Siena, Italy.
+The film opens with Bond seeking to exact vengeance on those who indirectly caused the death of his lover Vesper from the dramatic end of Casino Royale.
+Here we see a chaotic, indecipherable chase scene in Siena, Italy obviously plagiarized from the Jason Bourne sequels.
 Bond has captured Mr. White -someone who keeps appearing in the Daniel Craig series.
-Bond brings Mr. White to M for questioning regarding an unknown organization called “Quantum.”
-He and M are double-crossed by one of M’s bodyguards.
-Bond chases the double-crosser down and kills him, then he and M search his flat in London which leads Bond to a hitman who is planning to kill a woman, Camille Montes.
-The hit has been put on her by her ex-lover, Dominic Greene, a powerful businessman who is staging a coup d’etat in Bolivia.
+He brings Mr. White to M for questioning regarding an unknown organization called “Quantum” but then Bond and M are double-crossed by one of M’s bodyguards.
+Despite opposition, Bond chases the double-crosser down and kills him, then he and M search his flat in London which leads Bond to a hitman who is planning to kill a woman, Camille Montes (Olga Kurylenko), his new lover, and the trail leads them to Dominic Greene (Mathieu Amalric) in Bolivia, an unimpressive businessman who has a plan to stage a coup d’etat in Bolivia via a complex plot to control the country’s water supply.
+This leads Bond to an organization that once employed Vesper, “Quantum of Solace.”
+Bond is tracked down by another MI6 agent, “Strawberry Fields” (Gemma Arterton) intending to bring him back to London but she is brutally killed.
+We find her dipped head to toe in oil (a nod to the iconic scene in Goldfinger).
 Bond and Camille infiltrate Greene’s desert lair in Bolivia and stop his political plot.
-Ccamille exacts vengeance for what Greene’s organization did to her family, and Bond takes GReene out to the remote desert where he tortures Greene for information about Quantum and leaves him alone with a can of oil in the desert.
-According to M, Greene was later found shot with two bullets and with oil in his stomach.
+Camille exacts vengeance for what Greene’s organization did to her family, and Bond takes Greene out to the remote desert where he tortures him for information about Quantum and then leaves Greene alone with a can of oil in the middle of the desert.
+According to M, Greene was later found shot with two bullets in the head and with oil found in his stomach.

+The lead song is performed by Jack White, called “Another Way To Die” -sadly this is not the best in the Bond series (coming from a Jack White fan).
 Quantum is known for being the most violent in the Bond saga -it contains significant echoes of the Bourne films, with dizzying cut-scenes and brutal scenes of torture.
-In this way, Quantum is not at all like a Bond film -there is no Q or MoneyPenny, and the villains are all ordinary guys.
-The only memorable scene is the wild car chase at the beginning of the film.
-It is one of the more confusing Bond films, surely not one of the best.
-It is a sophomore follow-up to Casino Royale.
+In this way, Quantum is not at all like a Bond film -there is no Q nor MoneyPenny, and the villains are all ordinary, mediocre men, mostly small-time criminals.
+The only memorable scene in the film is the wild car chase at the beginning of the film, otherwise it is mostly forgettable.
+Quantum is one of the more confusing Bond films, surely not one of the best.
+It is a sophomoric follow-up to Casino Royale.